Ethical Hacking and Cybersecurity MSci/BSc (Hons)

 - Apply research and problem-solving skills to a security-related project.

 Past graduates of Coventry University have found work in penetration testing, digital forensics and network security.
 Working for organisations such Nettitude Cyber Security Services, Janet, the BBC and the UK Government.
 Other students have gone on to successful careers outside of security, in software development roles.

-Our graduates regularly come back to give guest talks, meet (and often recruit) the current students and take part in extracurricular events (subject to availability)2.
+Our graduates often come back to give guest talks, meet (and often recruit) the current students and take part in extracurricular events (subject to availability)2.

 Where our graduates work

 - Nettitude Cyber Security Services

 Full-time students applying to start in September 2023 can apply for this course through UCAS from 6 September 2022.
 Read our application pages to find out your next steps to apply.

 Part-time students should apply directly to the university.

 If you'd like further support or more information about your course get in touch with us today.

 Full-time students applying to start in September 2023 should apply directly to the university.How to apply